mmslamap/spring-pl-project/README.txt

 Project name: Premier League

-Description: This is a Spring Boot project that utilizes a PostgreSQL database, a React front end, and a Spring JPA for the backend.
+Description: This is a full-stack web application built with Spring Boot for the backend, React for the frontend, and PostgreSQL as the database.
+The backend uses Spring JPA for ORM-based database interaction.
+This project demonstrates how to integrate a modern tech stack to create a scalable, efficient, and user-friendly application.